 Please refer to the Summer Studies Student Guide 2014 for tips on what to bring if you are a residential student and for information about campus life.
 This guide will be updated for 2015 soon.

 - Settle your student account.

-You can pay your bill online by logging in to EZ Pay and choosing to make a one-time payment.
+Please settle your account online by logging in to EZ Pay and choosing to make a one-time payment.
 Payment may be made by scheduling an EFT from a checking or savings account or by using a credit card or debit card.
 No transaction fee will be charged for Summer Studies payments made using a credit card.
-Full payment is due on June 2.
-If you have questions about your student account, please contact the cashiers office.
+Full payment is due by June 2.
+If you have questions about your student account, please contact the Cashiers Office.

 - Purchase textbooks.

 You will have assigned reading to be completed before you come to campus.
 You will purchase your textbooks prior to coming to campus and bring them with you on check-in day.
-If you live locally, you may purchase your text(s) from the Cedarville University Bookstore located on the bottom floor of the Stevens Student Center on campus.
-If your books must be shipped, Dual Enrollment will reimburse your shipping charges as long as you purchase your books from the Cedarville University Bookstore.
-The University Bookstore will not be open on check-in day.
+If you live locally, you may purchase your text(s) from the Cedarville University bookstore located on the bottom floor of the Stevens Student Center on campus.
+The University bookstore will not be open on check-in day.

 To purchase your textbooks:

-- Locate the heading "Academic (Student) Transactions" and then select the link "Your schedule, advisor, and library id".
+- Locate the heading "Academic (Student) Transactions" and then select the link "Your schedule, adviser, and library ID."